manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_media/2023_theregister.md

 ---
-title: "Mechanical Turk workers are using AI to automate being human"
+title: "AI is going to eat itself: Experiment shows people training bots are using bots"

 year: 2023